Background pattern

 Pregnancy, breastfeeding, and fertility

-Women should discontinue breastfeeding before starting treatment with Busulfan Accord.
+Women must stop breastfeeding before starting treatment with Busulfan Accord.

-Effective contraceptive methods should be used when one of the partners is being treated with Busulfan Accord.
+Effective contraceptive methods should be used when one member of the couple is being treated with Busulfan Accord.

-It may not be possible to conceive (infertility) after treatment with busulfan.
-If you wish to have children, you should consult with your doctor before treatment.
-Busulfan Accord may produce menopausal symptoms and in preadolescent girls may prevent the onset of puberty.
+It is possible that you may not be able to become pregnant (infertility) after treatment with busulfan.
+If you wish to have children, you should consult your doctor before treatment.
+Busulfan Accord may cause symptoms of menopause and in pre-adolescent girls may prevent the onset of puberty.

-Men treated with Busulfan Accord are advised not to father children during and up to 6 months after completing treatment.
+Men treated with Busulfan Accord should not father children during and up to 6 months after completing treatment.

 The dose of Busulfan Accord will be calculated based on your body weight.